vanillaSlice/the-mono/learning/management/README.md

 - [x] The Manager's Path: A Guide for Tech Leaders Navigating Growth & Change by Camille Fournier
 - [x] Multipliers: How the Best Leaders Make Everyone Smarter by Liz Wiseman
+- [x] The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni